 Our facilities give students and faculty the opportunity to collaborate on a truly professional level of research.

-Sustainable by design, Doyle Hall is a testament to St. Edward’s University's commitment to environmental stewardship.
-Energy-efficient lighting and passive heating, ventilation, and cooling systems make Doyle Hall one of the most environmentally-conscious buildings on campus.
+Sustainable by design, Equity Hall is a testament to St. Edward’s University's commitment to environmental stewardship.
+Energy-efficient lighting and passive heating, ventilation, and cooling systems make Equity Hall one of the most environmentally-conscious buildings on campus.

 We have two distinct experiences for our students: